The ‘Needs to Know’

 11. Behind the Town Hall is one of Higham Ferrers’ longest standing bars/restaurants…The Carriage House – can’t believe it doesn’t have its own website

-13. So let’s work our way down the left hand side of the High Street & it’s good to see that traditional shops are still alive here…
+13. We’ll cover the buildings on the left hand side of the High Street first & it’s good to see that traditional shops are still alive here…

 …& if you’re now ready for a break try The Griffin